vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-10-ownership.md

 -   As a prefix of a parameter type, it means that ownership of the object is transferred into this code context.
--   As an type conversion operator, it can be used to avoid duplicating non-reference counting classes, which is usually impossible in Vala.
+-   As a type conversion operator, it can be used to avoid duplicating non-reference counting classes, which is usually impossible in Vala.
     For example,